Surry County 250th

 Six years before the United States was established, the founding of Surry County, North Carolina, began with a bill submitted by local leaders in 1770.
 North Carolina's Colonial Assembly went on to approve bill several months later in the new year, thus creating Surry County in 1771.

-In celebration of those two milestone events in its history, Surry County marks its 250th anniversary with a 12-month Sestercentennial celebration running from spring of 2020 to spring of 2021.
+In celebration of this milestone event in its history, Surry County will mark its 250th anniversary with a Sestercentennial celebration in 2021.

-- The last event, in April 2021, is the burying of a time capsule at the historic courthouse that is to be opened 100 years later in 2121.
+- Another event in the spring of 2021 will be the burying of a time capsule at the historic courthouse that is to be opened 100 years later in 2121.

 An interesting tidbit: At the time of its creation, Surry County encompassed a far greater swath of land, including modern-day Forsyth, Stokes, Surry, and Yadkin counties.

-To plan a trip in 2020 or 2021 to Surry County, click below to request your choice of several guides, including a Visitors Guide, Surry County Wine Trail Guide, Surry Sonker Trail Guide, outdoor recreation map and an events calendar ...
+To plan a trip in 2021 to Surry County, click below to request your choice of several guides, including a Visitors Guide, Surry County Wine Trail Guide, Surry Sonker Trail Guide, outdoor recreation map and an events calendar ...